Abortion in Zimbabwe

 Abortion in Zimbabwe is available under limited circumstances.
 Zimbabwe's current abortion law, the Termination of Pregnancy Act, was enacted by Rhodesia's white minority government in 1977.
 The law permits abortion if the pregnancy endangers the life of the woman or threatens to permanently impair her physical health, if the child may be born with serious physical or mental defects, or if the fetus was conceived as a result of rape or incest.
-Nevertheless, an estimated 70,000+ illegal abortions are performed in Zimbabwe each year, resulting in around 20,000 maternal deaths.
+Nevertheless, an estimated 70,000+ illegal abortions are performed in Zimbabwe each year.

 Terminology

 The Termination of Pregnancy Act defines abortion as "the termination of a pregnancy otherwise than with the intention of delivering a live child."

 History

 Before 1977, abortion in Zimbabwe (then Rhodesia) was governed Roman-Dutch common law and English case law, namely the 1861 Offences Against the Person Act, which permitted abortion only to save the life of the pregnant woman.
 This principle was clarified in the 1938 case Rex v.
 Bourne, in which Justice Malcolm Macnaghten ruled that abortion could be legally performed to save the mother's life.
 At the time, Bulawayo was the "abortion centre" of Rhodesia, with most abortion procedures being performed by gynaecologists at Bulawayo Central Hospital.

 With the advent of the women's liberation movement in Rhodesia in the early 1970s, debate over the country's abortion law increased.
 In July 1976, the government's Commission of Inquiry into the Termination of Pregnancy in Rhodesia published its recommendations that some restrictions on abortion be loosened.
 In the report, the commission acknowledged that "perhaps the majority of younger Rhodesians wish to see abortion laws liberalized."
 The commission recommended that abortion be permitted under the following conditions: